Before studying the questions and answers, you should ensure that you understand the basics of the interview for QA jobs.

 Question 1.: Define a typical quality assurance process.

-Answer: The main steps depend on the object of testing and goal of testing.
+Answer: The main steps depend on the object of testing and the goal of testing.
 However, we can outline some steps that apply to most QA processes:

 - test of quality of the processes